fenago/spark-scala-examples/lab-guides/Lab_27.md

 Spark natively supports ORC data source to read ORC into DataFrame and write it back to the ORC file format using `orc()` method of `DataFrameReader` and `DataFrameWriter`.
-In this article, I will explain how to read an ORC file into Spark DataFrame, proform some filtering, creating a table by reading the ORC file, and finally writing is back by partition using scala examples.
+In this lab, I will explain how to read an ORC file into Spark DataFrame, proform some filtering, creating a table by reading the ORC file, and finally writing is back by partition using scala examples.